anderkve/FYS3150/book/projects/project5.md

 ## Introduction

-The goal of this project is to simulate the two-dimensional time-dependent Schrödinger equation, and use it to study a double-slit setup (inside a box) and variations thereof.
+The goal of this project is to solve the two-dimensional time-dependent Schrödinger equation, and use it to study a double-slit setup (inside a box) and variations thereof.
 In short, you will write a simulation that can give results [`like this`](https://www.dropbox.com/s/76sdq2ecp0ekiin/animation.mp4?dl=0).
 (You will not be required to animate your results, but it's quite instructive and fun to do so.)

 The key methodological aspects of the projects are:
 - Understanding partial differential equations (PDEs)